When is Better Call Saul season 5 released? What’s going to happen?

 After a yr off, Higher Name Saul will lastly return to Netflix on Monday 24th February 2020, a day after the season premieres within the US on AMC.
 Episodes will then be launched weekly on Mondays.

-It appears to be like like we would lastly, lastly, see Jimmy McGill turn out to be Saul Goodman this time round.
+It appears to be like like we’d lastly, lastly, see Jimmy McGill change into Saul Goodman this time round.

-Earlier seasons have teased us of the transformation, however the season four finale noticed Jimmy select Saul Goodman as his skilled identify when he received his regulation licence again.
-A brand new teaser trailer additionally reveals a prisoner with Saul’s trademark garish yellow enterprise card, hinting that Jimmy is lastly changing into the *felony* lawyer Walter White encounters in Breaking Dangerous.
+Earlier seasons have teased us of the transformation, however the season four finale noticed Jimmy select Saul Goodman as his skilled identify when he bought his regulation licence again.
+A brand new teaser trailer additionally reveals a prisoner with Saul’s trademark garish yellow enterprise card, hinting that Jimmy is lastly turning into the *felony* lawyer Walter White encounters in Breaking Unhealthy.

-In the meantime, Mike will possible be ending work on the underground meth lab, bringing us ever nearer to the Breaking Dangerous timeline and increasing Gus Fring’s empire additional.
+In the meantime, Mike will probably be ending work on the underground meth lab, bringing us ever nearer to the Breaking Unhealthy timeline and increasing Gus Fring’s empire additional.

-Plus within the current day, we would simply discover out who’s following “Gene”…
+Plus within the current day, we’d simply discover out who’s following “Gene”…

-Bob Odenkirk in fact returns as down on his luck lawyer Jimmy ‘Saul Goodman’ McGill, with Jonathan Banks as felony handyman Mike Ehrmantraut.
+Bob Odenkirk after all returns as down on his luck lawyer Jimmy ‘Saul Goodman’ McGill, with Jonathan Banks as felony handyman Mike Ehrmantraut.
 Rhea Seehorn returns as bold lawyer Kim, a uncommon good-hearted character, and Giancarlo Esposito will reappear as one in every of TV’s biggest villains Gus Fring.

-Rumours are nonetheless swirling over the doable return of Jesse Pinkman within the Saul Goodman prequel, as the 2 are definitely acquainted in Breaking Dangerous.
-Nevertheless, Jesse’s swansong in El Camino felt fairly ultimate – will Aaron Paul be tempted by one final cameo?
+Rumours are nonetheless swirling over the potential return of Jesse Pinkman within the Saul Goodman prequel, as the 2 are actually acquainted in Breaking Unhealthy.
+Nonetheless, Jesse’s swansong in El Camino felt fairly last – will Aaron Paul be tempted by one final cameo?

-Don’t be shocked if extra characters from Breaking Dangerous pop up – everybody from Tuco to Gale to Gus’s henchman have all reprised their roles.
+Don’t be stunned if extra characters from Breaking Unhealthy pop up – everybody from Tuco to Gale to Gus’s henchman have all reprised their roles.

 Is there a trailer for Higher Name Saul Season 5?